cypher-eth/vouch/README.md

 # Vouch

-A public message attesting to anything.
+A vouch is a public message attesting to anything.

 ## Use Cases